 Sports betting has taken off in the Keystone State – and it’s just getting started.
-With word that Pennsylvania will implement online sports betting soon, the state can expect a major boost in sports gambling revenue, with several sportsbooks already set to begin taking mobile action.
+With Pennsylvania having implemented online sports betting, the state can expect a major boost in sports gambling revenue, with several sportsbooks already taking mobile action.

 Here are the four providers already operating in Pennsylvania: